-This domain is unique in having the potential to impact on the physical, social, emotional and mental health of students.
-It promotes the potential for lifelong participation in physical activity through the development of motor skills and movement competence, health-related physical fitness and sport education.
+The Health and Physical Education program at Rowville Primary School develops in our students an understanding of the importance of a healthy lifestyle and physical activity.
+Our program impacts on the physical, social, emotional and mental health of students.
+It promotes the potential for lifelong participation in physical activity through the development of health-related physical fitness and sport education.

 Emphasis is placed on combining motor skills and tactical knowledge to improve individual and team performance.
-Students progress from the development of basic motor skills to the performance of complex movement patterns that form part of team games.
+Our students progress from the development of basic motor skills to the performance of complex movement patterns that form part of team games.
 They learn how developing physical capacity in areas such as strength, flexibility and endurance is related to both fitness and physical performance.